SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Evaluation: Scalability

 We ran \SPEEDEX{} on four r6id.24xlarge instances in an Amazon Web Services datacenter.
 Each instance has 48 physical CPU cores divided over two Intel Xeon Platinum 8375CL chips (32 total cores per socket, 24 of which are allocated to our instances), running at 2.90Ghz with hyperthreading enabled, 768GB of memory, 4 1425GB NVMe drives connected in a RAID0 configuration.
 We use the XFS filesystem \cite{xfs}.
 These experiments use the HotStuff consensus protocol \cite{yin:hotstuff}, and do not include Byzantine replicas or a rotating leader.

-\paragraph{Experiment Setup} These experiments simulate trading of 50 assets.
+\paragraph{Experiment Setup.} These experiments simulate trading of 50 assets.
 Transactions are charged a fee of $\varepsilon=2^{-15}(0.003\%)$.
 We set $\mu=2^{-10}$, guaranteeing full execution of all orders priced below $0.999$ times the auctioneer's price.
-The initial database contains 10 million accounts. \Tat{} never timed out.
+The initial database contains 10 million accounts. \Tat{} never timed out, and typically required fewer than 1,000 iterations.

 Transactions are generated according to a synthetic data model---every set of 100,000 transactions is generated as though the assets have some underlying valuations, and users trade a random asset pair using a minimum price close to the underlying valuation ratio.
 The valuations are modified (via a geometric Brownian motion) after every set.
 Accounts are drawn from a power-law distribution. \XXX{say param = 0.0000001?}